+The Sports Science and Athletics Pavilion and all its facilities are open to the faculty and staff of the University.
+Faculty can check out a locker from the Athletics/Movement and Sports Science.
 Department Office and use the basketball/volleyball arena, cardio room, weight room, track, pool, tennis courts, and other athletic facilities.
-Faculty who ride a bike to work, are able to use showers in the Sports Science and Science Pavilion.
+Faculty who ride a bike to work, can use showers in the Sports Science and Science Pavilion.